-EMS 175 - Advanced EMT (AEMT).
+EMS 175 - Advanced EMT (EMT-Intermediate).
 Eight credit hours.
-Provides the EMT with information covering New Mexico EMS as it affects the EMT.
-This course meets or exceeds the National EMS Education Standards and New Mexico Scope of Practice.
-Corequisite: EMS 175L, 176L, and 177.
-Prerequisite: Acceptance to AEMT program.
+This course builds on the knowledge learned in the EMT course building on assessment of sick and injured patients.
+Students will learn advanced treatment of patients.
+This course meets or exceeds the National EMS Education Standards for the AEMT and New Mexico Scope of Practice for the EMT-Intermediate.
+Students must have a current New Mexico EMT License to enroll.
+Corequisite: EMS 175L and EMS 176L.

-EMS 175L - Advanced EMT Lab.
+EMS 175L - Advanced EMT Practicum.
 One credit hour.
-Uses the College's EMS laboratory for the application of knowledge and the practice of skills related to the intermediate care of patients learned in EMS 175.
-Corequisite: EMS 175 and 176L the Paramedic student to the impact of behavioral, social, and cultural aspects on health and disease.
-Prerequisite: Consent of Instructor
+Utilizes low and high fidelity simulation for the application of knowledge and the practice of skills related to the AEMT learned in EMS 175.
+Students must have a current New Mexico EMT License to enroll.
+Corequisite: EMS 175 and EMS 176L

 EMS 176L - Advanced EMT Field/Clinical Practicum.
 One credit hour.
-Uses local clinical facilities for the clinical application of knowledge and the practice of skills related to the intermediate care of patients learned in EMS 175.
+Uses local EMS agencies and clinical facilities for the clinical application of knowledge and the practice of skills related to the intermediate care of patients learned in EMS 175.
 Students may be required to travel to complete some clinical requirements.
-Corequisite: EMS 175 and 175L
+Students must have a current New Mexico EMT License and current AHA Basic Life Support for Health Care Providers certification to enroll.
+Corequisite: EMS 175 and EMS 175L

 EMS 202 - Introduction to Paramedic.
 Three credit hours.
 Integrates the comprehensive knowledge of EMS systems, the safety/well-being of the paramedic, and the medical/legal and ethical issues which are intended to improve the health of EMS personnel, patients, and the community.
-This course introduces
+This course introduces the Paramedic student to the impact of behavioral, social, and cultural aspects on health and disease.
+Prerequisite: Consent of Instructor